etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 report template:

   1. Add the *net.sf.jasperreports.export.xls.detect.cell.type* property with true as its value.
   2. Add a *pattern* for the text field that will be displayed in the XLS cell.
-With `<pattern>` tag a fixed pattern can be set and with the `<patternExpression>` tag, it is possible to define a dynamic pattern.
+With the `<pattern>` tag, a fixed pattern can be set and with the `<patternExpression>` tag, it is possible to define a dynamic pattern.

 !!!note
     The decimal and thousands *separators* used for the numeric